When conflict is handled biblically, it becomes an asset instead of a liability.

 2. Identify consequences

 Ask yourselves, “What is the worst possible consequence if this conflict is never addressed and resolved?”
 One thing you should be able to agree on immediately is that if the conflict goes unresolved, it may lead to greater problems.
 Paul addressed dissension in the early church by appealing for them to make an adjustment so that unity could prevail.
 He encouraged them to take immediate measures to repair their disagreements before strife tore them apart (1 Corinthians 1:10-12).

-3. Pray together asking the Lord for wisdom and alternative solutions
+3. Pray together, asking the Lord for wisdom

 Pray and ask the Lord for potential solutions to the conflict.
 One of our team members had to mediate an intense conflict on a church leadership team.
 When he met with the team, he felt they needed to come into the presence of God before they discussed anything.
 They had a wonderful time in prayer, and it was clear that God was moving in people’s hearts.
 He had instructed them ahead of time to write down their grievances.
 At the end of the prayer time he said, “Okay, go ahead and read your concerns to me.”

 The first individual unfolded his paper, looked at it, and then refolded it.
 “In light of what just happened, these concerns are really insignificant,” he said.

 Why did he no longer see the “problem” as significant?
 It had disappeared in the light of God’s wonderful grace and forgiveness!
 Sometimes what seems major and insurmountable becomes minor in the presence of God.